Lawrence10302004/aquasphere/RAILWAY_VOLUME_SETUP.md

    - Add a new product with an image

 2. **Check the Volume**
-   - The image should be stored in `/data/uploads/uploads/products/`
+   - The image should be stored in `/app/uploads/uploads/products/`
+   - The file will be accessible via the web at `https://your-app.railway.app/uploads/products/filename.jpg`
-   - You can verify this by checking Railway logs or using the Railway CLI
+   - You can verify this by checking Railway logs

 3. **Test Persistence**
    - Redeploy your application (push a small change)